Ugo/defi-projects/compound-dashboard/README.md

 This is a simple example of a dashboard showing Compound's APYs for several coins.
 The goal is to get familiar with Next.js and the calls to compound's smart contracts.

+The computation of the different rates are from the [official docs of Compound](https://compound.finance/docs#protocol-math)

 [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started